tortoise/tortoise-orm/docs/query.rst

 Query API
 =========

+This document describes how to use QuerySet to build your queries

-Be sure to check `examples <https://github.com/Zeliboba5/tortoise-orm/tree/master/examples>`_ for better understanding
+Be sure to check `examples <https://github.com/tortoise/tortoise-orm/tree/master/examples>`_ for better understanding

 You start your query from your model class: